Gyeongju Historic Areas South Korea

 Gyeongju is also the history of Buddhism, the development of science and the bustling ancient culture.
 The kingdom flourished thanks to the craftsmanship of the Silla people and the hwarang code.
 It was an elite youth organization raised in the service of the state, which enabled the unification of the three kingdoms.

-In the year 2000, the historic area of Gyeongju was inscribed on the UNESCO World Heritage List.
+In 2000, the historic area of Gyeongju was inscribed on the UNESCO World Heritage List.
 On the website you can find below description: “The Gyeongju Historic Areas contain a remarkable concentration of outstanding examples of Korean Buddhist art, in the form of sculptures, reliefs, pagodas, and the remains of temples and palaces from the flowering, in particular between the 7th and 10th centuries, of this form of unique artistic expression.”

 SOUTH KOREA – MY OTHER POSTS